Small Business Clinic

 The course will consist of two full days of orientation (prior to the first day of the semester), weekly seminar classroom meetings, weekly one-on-one meetings with the professor, meetings with clients (often in the evenings) and participation in walk-in legal assistance.
 The seminar portion of the course incorporates business and legal practitioners from the local area.

 In an effort to operate the clinic as close to an actual law firm as possible, students are required to maintain client billing records through use of the clinic’s time/document management software.
 Client work will require a minimum of sixteen hours of work per week and other course commitments will require an additional four to five hours per week.

 Prerequisites: The clinic is open to students who have successfully completed 32 hours of law studies.
 Business Organizations is the only prerequisite for the clinic, although other business courses are highly recommended.

 Semesters Offered: Fall and Spring

 Grading: Letter Grade

-Application: The application period for particpation in the Spring 2015 Small Business Clinic will open September, 2014.
+Application: Accepting applications for the Spring 2015 Small Business Clinic.